 Now you know that office gift-giving is part of the tradition, think about why you want to give a gift to him/her in the first place.
 If your purpose is to score another impression points or win his/her favor, then DON’T do it.

-Your boss may feel uncomfortable at the thought that you’re using your gift to take an advantage and “twist” your relationship with him/her.
+Your boss may feel uncomfortable at the thought that you’re using your gift to take advantage and “twist” your relationship with him/her.
 You don’t want that to happen, do you?

 3. Keep it sincere

 Giving a present to your boss should serve as a token of gratitude for a specific act of kindness that one did to you.
-For instance, if your boss gave you a very helpful career advice, then a nice and simple card of genuine thanks will do.
+For instance, if your boss gave you a piece of very helpful career advice, then a nice and simple card of genuine thanks will do.

 4. Don’t get personal